VaughanEric/F1FantasyBackend/README.md

 2. npm start

 ## Important Note
-Do not forget to also download the frontend of my F1 fantasy data tracker and run npm start on it as well.
+Do not forget to also download the frontend of my F1 fantasy data tracker.